OlivierBlanvillain/blogforever-crawler-publication/tex/3-architecture.md

 This pipeline design provides great modularity.
 For example, disabling JavaScript rendering or plugging in an alternative back-end can be done by editing a single line of code.

+\TODO{Is the modularity mentioned available in the current system implementation?
+For example, can you "sense" somehow the presence of JavaScript content so as to exclude the "Render JavaScript" step in the pipeline?}

 \begin{figure}
   \capstart
   \centering